ariel-frischer/RA.Aid-swe-bench/README.md

 - Reusing installed dependencies
 - Sharing virtual environments across attempts

-## Winner File Selection

-For each task, the system makes up to 3 attempts to solve the problem.
-Each prediction file includes an `is_winner` boolean field that indicates whether it's currently considered the best solution.
-The winner is selected based on these criteria:

-1. The attempt that modifies the most files wins (higher `num_edited_files`)
-2. If multiple attempts modify the same number of files, the one with the longer patch wins (longer `model_patch`)
-3. Earlier attempts are replaced as winners if later attempts score better on these criteria

-The `is_winner` field is automatically updated in all related prediction files when a new winner is selected.
-When evaluating results, you can filter for files with `is_winner=true` to get the best prediction for each task.

-Note: As mentioned in Problems/Improvements below, this selection criteria may not be optimal - using the number of passing tests would be a better metric.

 ## Problems/Improvements
-* RA.Aid does get stuck often, multiple different errors.
+* [ ] RA.Aid does get stuck often, multiple different errors.
   * Tool Error: Error executing code: invalid syntax (, line 4)
   * Tool Error: Error executing code: unterminated string literal (detected at line 1) (, line 1)
   * Tool Error: Error executing code: /tmp/tmplwzqokro/sympy/sympy
   * Tool Error: Error executing code: unmatched ')' (, line 1)                                                │

+* [ ] Streaming/traj file generation is fine until ra-aid inner aider starts streaming.
+This becomes unreadable submission guidelines require readable traj files.
-* Logging setup needed.
+* [ ] Logging setup needed.
-* We don't automate `test_cmd` or run more attempts based on it.
-If we automate this, we will have an indicator to run more attempts and get improved winner attempt selection.
-* Winner attempt should be selected based on a hierchy.
-The attempt with the most passing tests should win.
-* Aider repomap will regenerate a repomap for each attempt, not optimal.
+* [ ] Aider repomap will regenerate a repomap for each attempt, not optimal.
-* Would be nice to be ablee to extract and pass `test_cmd` and `lint_cmd` to aider when make code changes.
-* Need to modify `pick_winner` method for RA.Aid, the original `choose_predictions` method doesnt work well with RA-Aid.
+* [ ] Need to modify `pick_winner` method for RA.Aid, the original `choose_predictions` method doesnt work well with RA-Aid.
-* Running locally with cowboy mode seems dangerous if RA.Aid can run ANY command?!
+* [ ] Running locally with cowboy mode seems dangerous if RA.Aid can run ANY command?!
-* Shell env variables like AIDER_MODEL="openrouter/deepseek/deepseek-chat" will effect the coder model used by aider while running!
+* [X] Shell env variables like AIDER_MODEL="openrouter/deepseek/deepseek-chat" will effect the coder model used by aider while running!
+  * Fixed with os.env setting
-* We are not calculating costs for each attempt.
+* [ ] We are not calculating costs for each attempt.
 Need a way to extract accurate costs in predictions json then compile them in evaluation.
+* [ ] Not ideal to use poetry for this projects dependencies, then use uv for problem repo dependencies.
+Prefer `uv` as it seems much faster.
 * This can get pricey $$$ quickly be careful which model you choose.
 I'm using deepseek/deepseek-chat for now.
-* Not ideal to use poetry for this projects dependencies, then use uv for problem repo dependencies.
-Prefer `uv` as it seems much faster.

 ## SWE Bench Submission Guidelines